lukeeplr/Prova-3B/README.md

-A collection of algorithms conceived during my Computer Science undergraduate program in the Data Structures course.
-Data structures such as Linked Lists, Search algorithms like Binary Search and some Sorting Algorithms such as Merge-Sort and Quick-Sort
+a collection of algorithms conceived during my computer science undergraduate program in the data structures course. data structures such as linked lists, search algorithms like binary search and some sorting algorithms such as merge-sort and quick-sort